radumarias/rencfs/CONTRIBUTING.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project by you, as defined in the Apache License, shall be dual-licensed as above, without any additional terms or conditions.

 1. Clone or fork the repo.
 After you're added to the repo you can work in your branches in there, no need to fork it if don't want to
-2. [Setup](https://github.com/radumarias/rencfs?tab=readme-ov-file#locally) dev env localy, replace URL repo with your fork URL
+2. [Setup](https://github.com/radumarias/rencfs?tab=readme-ov-file#locally) dev env localy, replace URL repo with your fork URL if you forked it
 3. Read the [docs](https://github.com/radumarias/rencfs) and [lib docs](https://docs.rs/rencfs/latest/rencfs)
 4. Run and become familiar with examples to familiarize with rge cide, then with tests and benchmarks.
 You can write some examples yourself and maybe some tests to help you understand the flow better.
 If you do, you can add these later on to the repo for the the community
 5. **Ask the owner of the repository to add your GitHub username to the project**